Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 ## Create a resource group for the pet supplies demo

 We need a resource group to hold our Azure resources for this demo.
-Before creating your resource group, determine a location to use.
-If you're uncertain of the locations available, run the following command:
+Before creating your resource group, determine the location you'll use.
+If you're uncertain of which locations are available, run the following command:

 ```azurecli
 az account list-locations -o table